Research

 -

-Who are the types of users who might benefit from having access to Areas of outstanding natural beauty data?
+Who are the types of users who might benefit from having access to National landscapes data?

 Developers/landowners/site promoters, planning professionals, local communities